vk-cs/docs-public/docs/en/storage/s3/service-management/buckets/create-bucket/create-bucket.md

 To do this, on the "Accounts" tab of the "Object Storage" service, create an account by clicking the "Add Account" button, specify any desired name and save the API keys received.

-2. Log in to AWS CLI
+2. Sign in to AWS CLI

 Run the AWS configuration